xiying5/PilotSize/README.md

 # PilotSize

 **PilotSize** is a program developed to help researchers calculate sample sizes for pilot trials.
-It is designed as a companion tool to the forthcoming article, *"Determining Sample Size for Pilot Trials: A Tutorial,"* in XX.
+It is designed as a companion tool to the article, *"Determining Sample Size for Pilot Trials: A Tutorial,"* (Ying X, et al. BMJ 2025;390:e083405. doi:10.1136/bmj-2024-083405).

 ### Execute Calculations Using Code